 Text Structure

 The term “text structure” refers to how information is organized in a passage.
-The structure of a text can change multiple times in a work and even within a paragraph.
-Students are often required to identify text structures on state reading tests; therefore, it is important that they are given exposure to the various patterns of organization.
-This page will briefly explain seven commonly used patterns of organization, provide examples, and then offer users free text structure worksheets and interactive online practice activities to help students learn this essential reading skill.
+The structure of a text can change many times in a work and even within a paragraph.
+Students are often asked to identify text structures or patterns of organization on state reading tests.
+Also, understanding text structures can help students make and interpret arguments.
+For these reasons it is important that students are exposed to the various patterns of organization.

 Cause and Effect:The results of something are explained.